Load balancing (computing): Efficiency

 The efficiency of such an algorithm is close to the prefix sum when the job cutting and communication time is not too high compared to the work to be done.
 To avoid too high communication costs, it is possible to imagine a list of jobs on shared memory.
 Therefore, a request is simply reading from a certain position on this shared memory at the request of the master processor.

 Use cases

 In addition to efficient problem solving through parallel computations, load balancing algorithms are widely used in HTTP request management where a site with a large audience must be able to handle a large number of requests per second.

 Internet-based services

-One of the most commonly used applications of load balancing is to provide single Internet service from multiple servers, sometimes known as a server farm.
+One of the most commonly used applications of load balancing is to provide a single Internet service from multiple servers, sometimes known as a server farm.
 Commonly load-balanced systems include popular web sites, large Internet Relay Chat networks, high-bandwidth File Transfer Protocol (FTP) sites, Network News Transfer Protocol (NNTP) servers, Domain Name System (DNS) servers, and databases.